UtrechtUniversity/ricgraph/docs/ricgraph_example_use_videos.md

 None of these videos have sound.

-For other illustrations of Ricgraph, see [the presentations and mentions of Ricgraph](ricgraph_publications_presentations_mentions.md).
+For other illustrations of Ricgraph, see [the publications, presentations, use and mentions of Ricgraph](ricgraph_pubs_presentations_use_mentions.md).

 [Return to main README.md file](../README.md).